guzman2468/atmsimulator/README.md

-To run application, download all files into the same folder in the same location on your computer.
+To run the application, download all files into the same folder in the same location on your computer.
+Please install the PyQt6 python package as well.

-Note: data csv file was deleted because I realized that when the application is ran successfully, a data.csv file will be created in the same location where you are running the application from.
+NOTE: PLEASE DO NOT ENTER ANY SENSITIVE INFORMATION INTO THE PROJECT, also a data.csv file will be created on your local machine once the project is run.